The Ed Miliband Story

 His number-crunching skills soon brought him to the attention of the then shadow chancellor.

-Gordon Brown "burgled him off Harriet", Charlie Whelan, Mr Brown's former spin doctor, has said.'Not tribal'
+Gordon Brown "burgled him off Harriet", Charlie Whelan, Mr Brown's former spin doctor, has said.

 When Labour came to power, Ed was pitched into the never-ending turf wars between the Treasury and Downing Street, coming to be seen as one of Mr Brown's key backroom allies.